Security at Unbounce

 Unbounce maintains the following compliance for its service:

 - PCI: Unbounce is a PCI Level 4 Merchant and has successfully completed all SAQ A-EP requirements.
 We process your credit card with a third party payment processor, and neither store nor access your full credit card details.
-The last date of compliance was December 14, 2016.
 PCI compliance helps customers understand that there are policies and procedures in place to securely process credit card data in our systems.
 This includes over 100 controls to secure, monitor, and audit our systems to prevent unauthorized access and tampering.

 Any compliance certification not listed here is assumed to not be present or in use at Unbounce.

-EU data privacy and the compliance controls around it are still a dynamic situation.
-Unbounce is actively monitoring the legislative and regulatory efforts surrounding EU data privacy that are being ratified, and will comply with those controls as required by law.
+Unbounce actively monitors the legislative and regulatory efforts surrounding EU data privacy that are being ratified, and will comply with those controls as applicable and as required by law.

 Policies and procedures are enforced so that only authorized employees are allowed to access customer data and other non-public data maintained at Unbounce.
 Authorization is granted on a case-by-case basis based on business need.
 Access is revoked immediately in the event that an employee no longer has a business need to access data or in the event of termination.